City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 Usually base is only used in the block level, because other entities are controlled with "elements" and "modifiers".

+--
+"base" is reserved element name to target rules for the base css of an entity
+CSS:
+.block--modifier-dark {
+padding:0;
+margin: 0;
+&\_\_element-button {
+}
+}

+The "padding" and "margin" are base css.
+In order to prevent them to be emitted, the should be marked as "base".
+See @exported.scss

+Elements can be allowed/disallowed in "modifiers", and the rules set in "modifiers" override "elements".

+("elements":"buttons","modifiers":"dark")
+Only the element "buttons" in the modifier named "dark" is emitted.
+The base css of the "modifierName" is not emitted.

+"elements":("buttons":true,"select":false) ,
+"modifiers":("dark":("buttons":false,"select":true),"light":("select":true))
+Emits only "select" element in "dark" and "light" modifiers.
+--

+**If a modifier is set, base elements are not allowed!**

+!! content() is ruled with elements
+!! extra, extra-selector is ruled with extras

 ### The "extras" rule

+The "extras" should only be "name:true/false" values.

 #### Other elements